 Here's another easy pumpkin carving idea that uses a non-traditional carving tool - cookie cutters.

-These cookie cutter pumpkins by HGTV let you choose your favorite cookie cutter and use a rubber mallet to cut out part of the pumpkin.
-You'll need to follow-up with a knife but the cookie cutters work as excellent templates.
+These cookie-cutter pumpkins by HGTV let you choose your favorite cookie cutter and use a rubber mallet to cut out part of the pumpkin.
+You'll need to follow-up with a knife, but the cookie cutters work as great templates.

 11 of 12